julzinsights/julzinsightcom3/content/about.md

     content: >
       We focus on creating solutions using our well-researched and time-tested strategies.
-From the days of Geeky Technologies(2016) to now, it's been 8 years of metamorphosis, learning, and optimization.
+From the days of Geeky Technologies(2016) to now, it's been 8 years of metamorphosis, constant learning, and optimization.

-      But now it's time to make the shift from now to next.
+      But now it's time, time to make the shift from now to next.

       Introducing **Julz Insight**, a digital studio focused on building